pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1030 Tutorials, tutorials and more tutorials

+Well all the people I know who work en software companies of great importance have told me about the onboard-ing tutorials they receive, I think it is also important to learn about the culture of the company and it is always good to refresh some knowledge that you thought you had learned very well.

 ##### Day 1029 Coding With Laptop?

 Currently, I have only a laptop for coding, my extra monitor don't work with the laptop bad news, but I am happy with the